How to Advertise on Tampa Bay Radio

 Percent Sales Contribution by Advertising Element

-Last week, 2,193,604 adult consumers tuned to their favorite Tampa Bay radio stations.
-This is significantly more than the 1,795,229 consumers reached by area TV stations; the 1,436,768 reached by local newspapers; or the 666,261 reached by streaming audio services.3 Tampa Bay radio reaches everyone.
 Unlike other local media, which tends to skew towards older audiences, Tampa radio reaches consumers of all ages.
 This includes members of Generation X, Y, and Z; Millennials, and Boomers.
-Everybody.4
+Everybody.

 The second “R” affecting advertising success is recall.
-To be effective, advertising must be remembered by the consumer when it comes time to choose which Tampa Bay business owners to patronize.
+To be effective, advertising must be remembered by the consumer when it comes time to choose which Tampa Bay businesses to patronize.

-Consumer insight company, Nielsen found similar results.
+Consumer insight company Nielsen found similar results.
 Across several different business categories, on average, radio advertising improved recall by 82%.
-The businesses measured were a health and beauty company; an information technologies company; an auto aftermarket retailer; a motorcycle company; and a mobile app company.6
+The businesses measured were a health and beauty company, an information technologies company, an auto aftermarket retailer, a motorcycle company, and a mobile app company.

 Unaided Brand Recall